What travelers to Cannes are saying

-Featuring a beachfront location and comfortable accommodation, the Splendid Hotel Cannes is an ideal place for your vacations.
-GeneralThe many attractions placed within easy reach from the hotel,...
+Featuring a beachfront location and comfortable accommodation, Hotel Splendid Cannes is an ideal place for your vacations.
+GeneralThe many attractions placed within easy reach from the Hotel...
 More

-Savvy travellers looking for elegant spaces teeming with top-notch facilities find an ideal base in the luxurious accommodations of Hotel Majestic Barriere.
-Besides spending free time playing card...
+Savvy travellers looking for elegant spaces teeming with top-notch facilities find an ideal base in the luxurious accommodations of Hotel Barriere Le Majestic.
+Besides spending free time playing...
 More

 InterContinental Hotel Carlton Cannes, dubbed as the "Hotel of stars" on the French Riviera, is a legendary deluxe hotel in Cannes.
 Taking pride in providing refined service, this hotel has served...
 More